IQNOMY/platform_documentation/_build/html/_sources/starthere/gettingstarted.txt

 A user can have access to multiple liquid account and can invite other users to existing liquid accounts.
 If you get invited for your companies Liquid Account you can create your own user account.

-:ref:`Login` and go to your username in the main navigation on top.
+:ref:`how-to-login` and go to your username in the main navigation on top.
 Click :ref:`liquid-account` and then the tab :ref:`users`.
 You can invite a user by filling in his/her emailadress and press the button *invite user*.
 The user will now receive an invitation email and can create a useraccount to login.

 Best is to give new users the role *reporter* so they can't change your configuration.
 You can always change this later.